msghaleb/AzureMonitorHackathon/README.md

 		c.
 Then rerun the ARM template and it will pick up where it left off.

 ## Big Thanks to
-- [Martina Lang](https://www.linkedin.com/in/martina-lang-207912149/) for her help and support throughout Azure Monitor Journey
+- [Martina Lang](https://www.linkedin.com/in/martina-lang-207912149/) for her help and support throughout our Azure Monitor Journey
-- [Rob Kuehfus](https://github.com/rkuehfus/pre-ready-2019-H1) for initialing the idea and creating the very first Azure Monitor Hack - This is Rob the one who invented the Exception in the eShop ;-)
+- [Rob Kuehfus](https://github.com/rkuehfus/pre-ready-2019-H1) for initiating the idea and creating the very first Azure Monitor Hack - Rob is the one who invented the Exception in the eShop ;-)
-- [Kayode Prince](https://github.com/kayodeprinceMS/AzureMonitorHackathon) for the improving the Azure Monitor Original Hack and supporting this one
+- [Kayode Prince](https://github.com/kayodeprinceMS/AzureMonitorHackathon) for improving the original Azure Monitor Hack and supporting this one
-- [Joerg Jooss](https://www.linkedin.com/in/joergjooss/) for the help within the Application Insights part
+- [Joerg Jooss](https://www.linkedin.com/in/joergjooss/) for his help with the Application Insights part
 > **Tip:** [StackEdit](https://stackedit.io/) is a great tool to write Markdown files

 ## TODO